aaneverything/kangjustaan/README.md

-- 👋 Hi, I’m @kangjustaan
+- 👋 Hi, I’m @aaneverything
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning React Js
 - 💞️ I’m looking to collaborate on maybe not